Azure/iot-hub-device-update/src/extensions/component_enumerators/examples/contoso_component_enumerator/demo/README.md

 From the example import manifest above, you will notice the following:
 - The `instructions.steps` property (array) contains only 1 step.
 - The `type` property indicates that this is an inline step.
-- A `handler` property informs the Device Update agent which Content Handler to be used to process this step.
+- A `handler` property informs the Device Update agent which Step Handler to be used to process this step.
 - The `files` property contains a single file entity.
 This file is called an APT manifest.
-The current implementation of APT Content Handler requires one APT manifest.
+The current implementation of APT Step Handler requires one APT manifest.
 (See [apt-manifest-1.0.json](./sample-updates/data-files/APT/apt-manifest-1.0.json))
-- An `handlerProperties.installedCriteria` is a string used by APT Content Handler to determine whether this 'step' has been installed (or processed) on the target device.
+- An `handlerProperties.installedCriteria` is a string used by APT Step Handler to determine whether this 'step' has been installed (or processed) on the target device.

 ---
 ## Tutorial 2 - Multi Step Update